Blogger Tax Deductions You Should Be Looking For Come Tax Time

 Thanks for the response.
 It is just a Hobby that I blog about.
 So probably won’t attempt a deduction on those expenses.
 I will stick with my Hosting, renewal and Internet useage.
 Thanks again.
 I think that puts it in a better perspective for me.

-27 The Wordsmiths
+18. The Wordsmiths says

 My question is similar to the fishing one above: my wife runs a personal fashion, food and design blog aimed at newlyweds; she often goes to meetings and events related to such endeavors.
 Now, this is an interest to her, but if she did not have the blog, she would not necessarily go to all the events.